 Further, different results may be achieved depending upon the characteristics of the population enrolled in our studies and which analysis population is used to analyze results.
-For example, the primary endpoint in our Phase 3 clinical trials of roflumilast cream in plaque psoriasis is based on the percentage of patients achieving a score of "clear" or "almost clear" plus at least a 2-grade improvement from baseline on the 5 point Investigator's Global Assessment (or IGA) scale, referred to as "IGA Success".
-Success in our Phase 3 clinical trials, or other clinical trials with these or similar endpoints, requires the enrollment of patients with conditions that are severe enough to facilitate a two-grade improvement in the IGA scale, but not so severe that they cannot achieve a "clear"

-or "almost clear" in IGA score in light of the severity of their disease.
+For example, the primary endpoint in both our Phase 3 clinical trials of roflumilast cream in plaque psoriasis as well as our recently completed Phase 2 clinical trials of roflumilast cream in atopic dermatitis and roflumilast foam in seborrheic dermatitis is based on the percentage of patients achieving a score of "clear" or "almost clear" plus at least a 2-grade improvement from baseline on the 5 point Investigator's Global Assessment (or IGA) scale, referred to as "IGA Success".
+Success in our clinical trials with these or similar endpoints, requires the enrollment of patients with conditions that are severe enough to facilitate a two-grade improvement in the IGA scale, but not so severe that they cannot achieve a "clear" or "almost clear" in IGA score in light of the severity of their disease.
 It is therefore possible that we enroll patients with conditions so severe that they do not or are unable to realize an IGA of 0 (clear) or 1 (almost clear) during the period covered by the clinical trial.
-As a result, there is no guarantee that our Phase 3 clinical trials will produce the same statistically significant results in "IGA Success", which will serve as the primary endpoint, as our Phase 2b clinical trial, and there can be no guarantee that the characteristics of the population enrolled in our Phase 3 clinical trials does not adversely impact the results reported for such trial, any of which could have an adverse effect on our ability to secure regulatory approval for our product candidates.
+As a result, there is no guarantee that our clinical trials, and there can be no guarantee that the characteristics of the population enrolled in our clinical trials, including our Phase 3 clinical trials, does not adversely impact the results reported for such trial, any of which could have an adverse effect on our ability to secure regulatory approval for our product candidates.